micromata/awesome-javascript-learning/readme.md

 ## Books

-Thin books which you can get through in a few days.
+Thin books/ booklets which you can get through in a few days:

 - [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do) - Classic material which still has relevance.
 - [The Principles of Object-Oriented JavaScript](https://www.nostarch.com/oojs) - Comprehensible, especially interesting for people with a class based OOP background.